IKIM-Essen/EUCAST_MIC_Extractor/README.md

-*Copyright 2025 by Miriam Balzer & Julian Welling, University of Duisburg-Essen* *Licensed under the MIT License*
+*Copyright 2025 by Miriam Balzer & Julian Welling, University of Duisburg-Essen* <br />
+*Licensed under the MIT License* <br />
-*This file may be copied, modified, and distributed under the terms of the MIT License.*
+*This file may be copied, modified, and distributed under the terms of the MIT License.* <br />

 # EUCAST MIC Extractor